Development and contribution

 cd ESMValTool

+Note that the main branch is checked out by default.
 We can see this if we run:

 git status

-On branch master
+On branch main

-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.

 nothing to commit, working tree clean